 This interpretation means that the NFL assumes that most fans of a team would not purchase viewing packages for other teams in addition to the purchase of their team’s package.
-With the preestablished types of fans, this means that the NFL assumes that many of their fans are not diehard fans but are mostly serious fans and casual fans.
-The NFL must believe that the serious fans would only purchase the package of their team and believes that the revenue generated from the individual team packages would be less that the pure bundling practice that the league currently employs.
+With the preestablished types of fans, this means that the NFL assumes that most of their fans have high WTP’s for one team (team fans), and thus are not diehard.
+The NFL must believe that team fans would only purchase the package of their team and believes that the revenue generated from the individual team packages would be less than the pure bundling practice that the league currently employs.
+Additionally, the NFL does not care which team a person is a fan of.
+Because the pure bundle price is the same for all fans, the NFL only cares if their sum WTP’s equals or exceeds the price,

-Additionally, the NFL must believe that the amount of out of market fans is marginal with respect to the number of total fans.
-With a price reduction of Sunday ticket, it can be assumed that more fans would purchase the package for their team, but mostly out of market fans, because local fans are protected by blackout restrictions and are guaranteed to be able to watch their team every week with a cable subscription.
-They believe that there are too few out of market fans to warrant changing the pricing model, and that the extra revenue generated from the additional purchases would not be enough to make up for the lost surplus in pure bundling.

-These two explanations can be combined to emphasize that the NFL believes that its out of market fans are both few in numbers, and would only purchase the bundle of their team, which would lose the NFL money from its current pricing model of pure bundling.
-They believe that the current pricing model is optimal, with pure bundling forcing these fans to either pay a higher premium price for their team.

-If out of markets NFL fans are both a minute percentage of its total fans and would only purchase a single component (team package), what can we predict would be true?
-The most easily transferable prediction is that other professional sports leagues would use the same pricing strategy.
-We can predict that the MLB would use a similar approach as the NFL, with combining the team packages into one large bundle.
+If most out of markets NFL fans would only purchase a single component (team package), what can we predict would be true?
+We can predict other market with a negative correlation of product valuations would also practice bundling.

 Additionally, we can predict that in similar circumstances as the NFL, the optimal choice would be pure bundling.
 Since with respect to the Sunday Ticket package, there are only two time slots with multiple games occurring during each slot, these games should be viewed as not complements, but substitutions.
 For example, whether you flip between channels or games, these games are competing over viewership, and who can make more money through advertising.
 We should see similar markets with non-complementary goods practicing pure bundling.